bsmith89/human-gut-diversity-manuscript/outline.md

                 within each environment along the digestive tract.
                 Environmental factors, such as temperature, pH,
-                oxygen availability, and the host immune system, all affect the outcome of competition.
+                oxygen availability, and the host immune system, all affect
+                (and in many cases invert)
+                the outcome of competition.

                 -  Oxygen and resource gradients along a proximodistal dimension.